RedMser/ChatLane/README.md

 ## Disclaimer

 - Deadlock is in early alpha, so this tool and add-on **may stop working at any moment**.
-- As you are editing game files (specifically script files), I am **not responsible for any bans for users of this tool**.
+- As the tool edits a game file (specifically a script file), I am **not responsible for any bans for users of this tool**.
 Valve does not have a clear stance on what's fair game when it comes to modding Deadlock yet!

 ## Installation and Usage